Woorank/woorank-theme/README.md

 ## Development instructions

-+ Create a AWS config file on the root folder.
++ Create a AWS config file on the root folder of the project.
 + Name it awsConfig.json based on this template.
 + Fill it with **sensible** data from AWS.